-Traditional Scottish Hats and Scottish Caps are typically made of wool, and maybe adorned with clan tartans, feathers and checked bands.
+Traditional Scottish Headwear are typically made of wool, and maybe adorned with clan tartans, feathers and checked bands.
 Being aware of the three main types of Scottish hats can help you decide how to choose one of your own.

 - Glengarry Bonnet